prisma/prisma/docs/glossary.md

 ### Nested write

-Photon lets you perform nested creates, nested updates and nested connects for related models.
+Prisma Client JS lets you perform nested creates, nested updates and nested connects for related models.
 A [nested write](./relations.md#nested-writes) is always performed as an atomic transaction.
-Learn more about the generated Photon API [here](./photon/api.md).
+Learn more about the generated Prisma Client JS API [here](./photon/api.md).

-### Photon
+### Prisma Client

+> **Note**: Prisma Client has formerly been called Photon.
+It has been renamed to Prisma Client to simplify the naming and packaging of Prisma 2.

 An auto-generated and type-safe database client.
-Photon is generated using a [generator](#generator) that's specified in your [schema file](#prisma-schema-file).
-The [generated Photon API](./photon/api.md) exposes powerful CRUD operations for you to programmatically access your database.
+Prisma Client is generated using a [generator](#generator) that's specified in your [schema file](#prisma-schema-file).
+The [generated Prisma Client JS API](./photon/api.md) exposes powerful CRUD operations for you to programmatically access your database.

-Prisma currently supports the following languages for Photon:
+Prisma currently supports the following languages for Prisma Client:

 - JavaScript (Node.js)
 - TypeScript